New Report Provides Guidelines for Navigating Token Landscape

 Regulatory Overview: A comprehensive understanding of the regulatory environment and securities law as it relates to tokens in the United States, Canada, Australia, the United Kingdom, and Gibraltar.

-Principles and Guidelines for Utility Tokens: Industry developed principles for token sponsors and trading platforms to promote sound business practices and to minimize unintentional regulatory risk.
+Principles and Guidelines for Utility Tokens: Industry developed principles for token sponsors and trading platforms to promote sound business practices and to minimise unintentional regulatory risk.
 Token Economic Landscape: An in-depth look into the growth and evolution of the global token landscape, with economic data and statistics.

 Dr James Newsome, Founding Partner of the Delta Strategy Group, and former Chairman of the CFTC and Co-Chair of the Token Alliance added: